 GeneCards Summary for KCNK17 Gene

 KCNK17 (Potassium Two Pore Domain Channel Subfamily K Member 17) is a Protein Coding gene.
-Diseases associated with KCNK17 include cerebral hemorrhage and prosopagnosia.
-Among its related pathways are Transmission across Chemical Synapses and Hepatic ABC Transporters.
+Diseases associated with KCNK17 include Cerebral Hemorrhage and Prosopagnosia.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
 An important paralog of this gene is KCNK3.